This Article's Contents

 He was not arresting, injuring, torturing, or killing anyone, neither the guilty parties nor innocent bystanders.Do not use or allow others to use this as an argument in defense of the use of violence.
 Violence in our world - as in Jesus' day - has a very different flavor than this expression of anger at hypocrisy and greed.Click To Tweet

-He was expressing outrage at the misuse of religion in the service of greed,
+But he sure was expressing outrage at the misuse of religion by the money-changers, in the service of greed,

-and at the abuse of the common people for the same purpose.
+and at the abuse of the common people for that purpose.

 I have no doubt that God is outraged today with some American Christians for similar reasons.

 Please.
-If you agree with what I have written above, do not use or allow others to use this event in Jesus’ life as an argument in defense of the use of violence.
-Violence in our world – as in Jesus’ day – has a very different flavor than this expression of anger at hypocrisy and greed.
+If you agree with what I have written above, do not use or allow others to use uncontested this event in Jesus’ life as an argument in defense of violence.
+Violence in our world – as in Jesus’ day – has a very different flavor than this expression of anger at religiously justified hypocrisy and greed.